It typically takes around 5-7 business days to form an LLC in Texas.

 - The name and address of the organizers for the LLC.

 Unless and until you have these items prepared, you will not be able to proceed with the next step.
-Thus, make sure you have all of the information you need on hand prior to moving forward.
+Thus, make sure you have all of the information you need on hand prior to moving forward in order to speed the LLC application process along.

 Step 2: File Your Certificate of Formation with the Secretary of State